NekohimeMusou/smt-tc/README.md

 **This system does not include a rules compendium.
 A copy of the rulebook is required to play.** You can get it here: <https://lionwingpublishing.com/collections/shin-megami-tensei-iii-nocturne-the-roleplaying-game-tokyo-conception-core-rulebook>

 This system is designed specifically for Tokyo Conception; any compatibility with other flavors of the SMT RPG is coincidental.
-If you're looking to play a different version of the game, or you just want more flexibility and fewer assumptions than this system provides, check out Alondaar's more broadly-compatible SMT X system: <https://github.com/Alondaar/smt-200x>
+If you're looking to play a different version of the game, or you just want more flexibility and fewer assumptions than this system provides, check out Alondaar's more broadly-compatible SMT 200X system: <https://github.com/Alondaar/smt-200x>

 ## Prerelease Disclaimer

 This is extremely a work in progress, and a lot of features are not complete yet and it doesn't look too great and there's probably a lot of bugs.
 If you find some, feel free to raise an issue on Github!

-This is based on my original, janky SMT: TC system, located here: <https://github.com/NekohimeMusou/smt-tc-v1>.
-I moved fast and broke things when I wrote it—developing in tandem with a demo you're running will do that—and now I'm looking to make it more maintainable, more customizable, and less opinionated.
-It'll also make it easier for me to fix the *numerous* bugs in the original.

-I plan to reimplement all the features of the original, hopefully with fewer bugs and more customizability!
-Expect frequent updates!
+This is a complete rewrite of my original, janky system here: <https://github.com/NekohimeMusou/smt-tc-v1>.
+This one has more and better features now, except for the skill automation which is still a bit jank in itself.

 ## Installation